8 Ways to Save Water in Restaurants

 Climate change is something we can no longer ignore and pretend isn’t happening.
 We are already seeing the consequences of a warmer planet, and without action these effects will worsen over time.

 The restaurant industry can and should take action and while sustainable gastronomy has become a trendy movement, it still isn’t being adopted very widely.

 One key element of sustainable gastronomy is water consumption and water efficiency.
 Chefs and restaurant owners can take the following practical steps to reduce water waste and contribute to a less polluted and friendlier planet.

 In addition to environmental benefits, reducing water waste can help reduce operating costs by as much as 11% according to a report by Epa.gov.
+It is one of the top cost-saving strategies for restaurants, according to Upmenu.
 Because food service facilities use hot water for many tasks, reducing water use can provide real benefits by decreasing energy bills.